Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-Methodology for constructing \textit{optimal} DTRs, i.e., the ones that, if followed, yield the most favourable (typically long-term) mean outcome, is of considerable interest within the domain of precision medicine, and comprises a large body of research within theoretical and applied sciences \citep{chakraborty2013statistical, laber2014dynamic,kosorok2019precision}.
-While its relevance has been long documented within statistics and causal inference, recently it has been attracting a vast literature from computer science and engineering, due to the similarity between the mathematical formalization of a DTR and the RL framework.
+Methodology for constructing \textit{optimal} AIs, i.e., the ones that, if followed, would yield the most favorable (typically long-term) mean outcome, is of considerable interest within the domain of precision medicine, and comprises a large body of research within theoretical and applied sciences \citep{chakraborty_statistical_2013, laber_dynamic_2014,kosorok_precision_2019}.
+Although their relevance has been long documented within statistics and causal inference (see Section~\ref{Sec: DTRs_excursus}), recently it has generated a lot of interest within the computer science and engineering communities, due to the similarity between the mathematical formalization of AIs and the RL framework.